MicrosoftDocs/power-platform/power-platform/admin/enable-unified-interface-only.md

    > ![Advanced Settings](media/uci-advanced-settings.png "Advanced Settings")

 > [!NOTE]
-> You need to select Advanced Settings from a Customer Engagement app page that's displayed in the Unified Interface such as Sales Hub or Customer Service Hub pages.
+> You need to select Advanced Settings from a Dynamics 365 apps page that's displayed in the Unified Interface such as Sales Hub or Customer Service Hub pages.

 ## How to enable Unified Interface Only mode